 We have mounted campaigns for good climate policy and the election of strong climate candidates at all levels of government.
-We ran a major campaign in Kooyong during the last Federal election (Kooyong Votes Climate), and our most recent campaign was in the Boroondara Council election (Boroondara Votes Climate).
-We are now focused on driving the development of a strong Climate Action Plan by the Council.
-Check out the latest on this campaign here and our very active StopAdani group here.
+We ran a major campaign in Kooyong during the 2019 Federal election (Kooyong Votes Climate), and more recently in the 2020 Boroondara Council election (Boroondara Votes Climate), resulting in a Council with majority of climate-friendly Councillors.
+The Council has now declared a climate emergency and adopted a Climate Action Plan including ambitious emissions reduction targets.
+Check out our continuing work for effective climate action in Boroondara here and our very active StopAdani group here.

 Sign up below to receive email updates about climate news in Kooyong.
 And if you are concerned about the climate and would like to work with us for effective action, please sign up here.
 New volunteers are always welcome!

 Australia’s emissions reduction targets are among the worst in the world.
 In response to international pressure, it seems the Morrison government may adopt a net zero target of 2050 in the lead up to the COP26 meeting in November.
 But this is this is clearly not enough to limit global heating to 1.5o C. The current 2030 target of a 26% to 28% reduction compared to 2005 levels must be dramatically increased if Australia is to make a fair contribution to keeping the climate safe.